-Nor do social media platforms offer any of their services indiscriminately-an essential feature of a common carrier.
+Nor do social media platforms offer any of their services indiscriminately-an essential feature of common carriage.
 If an Internet service provider explicitly "hold[s] itself out as providing something other than a neutral, indiscriminate pathway," it is not a common carrier.
-U.S. Telecom Ass'n v.
-FCC, 855 F.3d 381, 389 (D.C.
-Cir.
-2017) (Srinivasan, J., concurring in the denial of rehearing en banc).
-Every platform engages in editorial intervention based on their terms of service and content standards.
-Indeed, they are expected to do just that-by users, advertisers, media, and civil rights groups.
-Tennessee may not substitute its judgment about what a social media platform's rules should be in place of the terms of use that the platform has established.
+Social media platforms differ fundamentally from the broadband providers at issue in the recent D.C.
+Circuit decision over the FCC's net neutrality rules.
+Every social media platform engages in active editorial intervention based on their terms of service and content standards.
+Indeed, they are expected to do just that-by users, advertisers, traditional media, and civil rights groups.
+Montana may no more substitute its judgment about what a social media platform's rules should be than it may rewrite a newspaper's guidelines for accepting letters to the editor.